-Revenue of \$1.3 billion for the first quarter of 2014 decreased 4% from \$1.4 billion for the same period in 2013.
-Revenue for the first quarter of 2014 was lower than expected, due in part to changes in demand late in the quarter from several of our customers.
-Compared to the first quarter of 2013, revenue dollars from our server end market decreased 43%, primarily due to the insourcing of a server program by one of our existing customers and overall demand weakness in this end market; revenue dollars from our consumer end market decreased 18%, primarily due to program transitions as we de-emphasize the lower margin business in our consumer portfolio; and revenue dollars from our communications end market decreased 3% primarily due to program transitions and, to a lesser extent, overall demand weakness in this end market that more than offset the revenue generated from new program wins.
-These decreases were offset in part by a 22% increase in revenue from our storage end market and a 10% increase in revenue from our diversified end market.
-Compared to the first quarter of 2013, the revenue increase in our storage end market in the first quarter of 2014 was primarily due to new program wins, in part driven by our JDM offering, and the revenue increase in our diversified end market was primarily driven by new program wins across our industrial, semiconductor equipment, and aerospace and defense businesses, partially offset by the completion of a solar program.
-Communications and diversified continued to be our largest end markets for the first quarter of 2014, representing 40% and 28%, respectively, of total revenue for such period.
+Revenue of \$1.5 billion for the second quarter of 2014 decreased 2% from the same period in 2013.
+Compared to the second quarter of 2013, revenue dollars from our server end market decreased 31%, primarily due to the insourcing of a server program by one of our existing customers and overall demand weakness in this end market; revenue dollars from our consumer end market decreased 26% from the prior year period, primarily due to program completions as we de-emphasize the lower margin business in our consumer portfolio; and revenue dollars from our communications end market decreased 5% from the prior year period primarily due to weaker demand from certain customers that more than offset the revenue generated from new program wins in this end market.
+These decreases were offset in part by a 30% increase in revenue from our storage end market and an 11% increase in revenue from our diversified end market.
+Compared to the second quarter of 2013, the revenue increase in our storage end market in the second quarter of 2014 was primarily due to new program wins, in part driven by our JDM offering, and the revenue increase in our diversified end market was driven primarily by new program wins across our industrial, semiconductor equipment, and aerospace and defense businesses.
+Communications and diversified continued to be our largest end markets for the second quarter of 2014, representing 40% and 28%, respectively, of total revenue for the period.